asymmetricia/nokiahealth/README.md

                                         // but in realworld use you will want
                                         // to record this to compare to the
                                         // state value returned by the redirect
-                                        // from nokia to verify its a redirect
+                                        // from Withings to verify its a redirect
                                         // from your request.
                                         // The stat is auto generated for you
                                         // using cyrto/rand but the random